Pseudoreality/Roblox-Identities/Capabilities/00 - Plugin.md

 # Plugin

 ## Description
 Members with this security are intended for Plugin and/or non-strict internal usage.
+Identities with this capability are automatically given [`PluginOrOpenCloud`](61%20-%20PluginOrOpenCloud.md).

 ## Information
 - **Security Name:** Plugin Security